rsocket/rsocket/tck/README.md

     24 directories

-You can build and install these manually, or you can use Quark to install the generated packages in the language of your choice.
-The Quark compiler will simply invoke the toolchain of the given backend, so you will need to have the appropriate tooling installed for your language.
-We will use Python for brevity, but other languages work similarly.
+The quark compile command is useful if you want to view or distribute the generated source, but otherwise it isn't usually necessary if you want to *use* quark code.
+You can just use the quark install command ``quark install <url-or-file>.q --<lang>``, and that will detect any changes in your .q file (or in any .q files that it depends on) and perform an incremental rebuild/reinstall using the appropriate toolchain for the language you select.

+Note that you will need to have the appropriate tooling installed for your language.
+The quark install command *should* check and give you a useful error message if any necessary tools are missing.

+The command below illustrates how this works for python, but other languages work similarly:

     # quark install rxtest.q rxclient.q rxserver.q --python
     ...